ybin0423/ISTQB-study/README.md

 **§ RAD**
 -> Rapid Application Development, software development process (1980s) -> developed to overcome the rigidity of such processes as µThe Waterfall Model¶.
-**§ DDSM**
+>>> 6 elements of RAD
 **Prototyping**
-Creating a reduced-feature application, loosely resembling the finished product within a short period of time
+Creating a reduced-feature application, loosely resembling the finished product within a short period of time **Iterative Development**
-**Iterative Development**
 Creation of numerous versions of the applications **Time-boxing**
-A process of bumping features to future versions to prevent the iteration from running out of time
+A process of bumping features to future versions to prevent the iteration from running out of time **Team Members**
+Small teams consisting of adaptable, multi-skilled and highly motivated workers needed to perform a RAD development **Management Approach**
+Highly motivated workers depend on a good manager **RAD Tools**
+The latest technologies should be used for RAD sparing no expense